newlatveria/BulkEmailCreator/README.md

 - 🎯 **One-Click Generation** - Create mailto links that open directly in Outlook or your default email client
 - 📋 **Easy Copying** - Copy mailto links with a single click for batch processing

+🏗️ Use Cases
+Financial Reporting: Send individual account statements or payment reminders, personalized with unique {{Balance}} and {{DueDate}} variables.

+Internal HR/IT Updates: Distribute personalized password reset links, onboarding instructions, or quarterly review schedules.

+Customer Onboarding: Create personalized welcome emails pre-filled with the customer's new {{Username}} and {{SupportContact}}.

+Sales Follow-Up: Generate a batch of drafts for a sales team, each uniquely customized for a prospect based on their {{Company}} or {{ProductInterest}}.

 ## 🚀 Quick Start

 ### Installation